BHGC/website/content/join/index.md

 # Join the club

-### Signup for 2014

-Tue Sept 9 @ 11am-2:30pm: Meet us at the [Sather Gate] on UC Berkeley campus (south side) and chat with active hangliding students/pilots.
-Wed Sept 10 @ 11am-2:30pm: Meet us at the [Sather Gate] on UC Berkeley campus (south side) and chat with active hangliding students/pilots.

-**Wed Sept 10 @ 8pm** (new time!) in [240 Mulford Hall, UC Berkeley]:
-**SIGNUP MEETING** - DON'T MISS IT!
-If you want to learn to hang glide **this year this is your chance**.
-Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up (due to popularity it likely there is a lottery, but you'll know when you walk home).

-_Last updated: September 7, 2014._

-<%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------
 ## To the unlucky ones

+We thank everyone who came to the signup meeting for their interest.
-As of Sept 18, we have selected new 2013 students using a lottery system.
+As of Sept 18, 2014, we have selected new 2014 students using a lottery system.
 Students who were selected have already been informed/emailed.
 Those who where not lucky at the lottery had the option to sign up to be on a wait list in case any students drop.
+<%--
-There is usually some turnover early on.
+There is usually some turnover early on. the ground school (see [Home]).
 To get in from this wait list, make sure to attend the ground school (see [Home]).
+--%>
+As usual there was some turnover early on and a few people on the wait list got in this way.
+Unfortunately, no more people will be able to join from now on.

-## Next chance is in Sept 2014
+## Next chance is in September 2015

-The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2014.
+The next round of sign ups for new pilot students will be announced on this website in Aug/Sept 2015.
 Signup typically happens once a year in early September (after the Labor Day weekend) and only in person.
 As a rough guide, see previous years below.
 See also the [About] page.

+<%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------
+### Signup for 2015

+???
+Sept ?? @ ??am-?:??pm: Meet us at ??? on UC Berkeley campus
+(south side) and chat with active hangliding students/pilots.
+???
+Sept ?? @ >>am-?:??pm: Meet us at ??? on UC Berkeley campus
+(south side) and chat with active hangliding students/pilots.
+**??
+Sept ?? @ ?pm** in ???, UC Berkeley:
+**SIGNUP MEETING** - DON'T MISS IT!
+If you want to learn to hang glide **this year this is your chance**.
+Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up (due to popularity it likely there is a lottery, but you'll know when you walk home).

+_Last updated: September ?, 2015._
 --------------------------------------------------------------- ---%>

-<%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------
 ## Previous years

+### Signup dates 2014

+Tue Sept 9 @ 11am-2:30pm: Meet us at the Sather Gate on UC Berkeley campus (south side) and chat with active hangliding students/pilots.
+Wed Sept 10 @ 11am-2:30pm: Meet us at the Sather Gate on UC Berkeley campus (south side) and chat with active hangliding students/pilots.
+Wed Sept 10 @ 8pm in 240 Mulford Hall, UC Berkeley:
+SIGNUP MEETING - DON'T MISS IT!
+If you want to learn to hang glide this year this is your chance.
+Come to our introduction, talk to pilots and flying students, watch some flying videos, get all your questions answered and sign up (due to popularity it likely there is a lottery, but you'll know when you walk home).

 ### Signup dates 2013